MatthewQuenneville/tinymcmc/README.md

 ## Quickstart

 Below is a minimal example to perform Hamiltonian Monte Carlo sampling from a log-likelihood.
+Samples are intialized from a uniform distribution, and relaxed towards the desired log-likelihood.
 For best performance, a function should be constructed for the MCMC step, such that it can be accelerated with just-in-time compilation with `jax.jit`.
 ```python
 import jaxmcmc
 import jax